 In 1980, the Edmonton Drillers of the North American Soccer League signed Sweeney.
 He spent three seasons with the Drillers before moving to the Vancouver Whitecaps for the 1983 season.
 While he began the 1984 season with the Whitecaps, he was traded to the Golden Bay Earthquakes.
 The NASL folded at the end of the 1984 season.
 He continued to play indoor soccer.
 He was capped 61 times and went to Mexico 1986.

 Julian de Guzman is one of the most successful Canadian player in Europe.
 He is best remembered for Deportivo La Coruna between 2005 and 2009.
 He was voted their best player for the 2007-2008 season.
 He also had a remarkable career with Hanover 96.
 For the national team, he is capped 76 times at the time of writing.
 He was the MVP for the 2007 Gold Cup.

 CM: Owen Hargreaves (England)

 Born in Canada, Hargreaves began his career with Bayern Munich.
-He spent seven years there, winning the 2000–01 UEFA Champions League.
-He signed for Manchester United in 2007, winning the Premier League and UEFA Champions League in his first season.
-He was capped by Wales on the youth level, but chose to play for England as a senior.
+He spent 7 years there, winning the Champions League.
+He joined Manchester United in 2007, winning the Premier League and Champions League in his first season.
+He was capped by Wales on the youth level, but played for England as a senior.
 In 2001, he became the first English international who never lived in England.
-Capped 42 times.
 He played in the WC Finals of 2002 and 2006, and the Euro 2004.